BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Added "Reasonable Drops" Variant, suffixed original with "Lootsplosion"
  * Added some more folder structure inside many of the Raid Boss improvements, so they can be toggled at a more granular level.
+ * Fixed an error which was causing Dexiduous's drops to be way too huge, even for this mod.